-Of the six complaints investigated solely in accordance with Stage 1 of the procedure, none (0.0%) were upheld.
-The one complaint investigated in accordance with both stages of the procedure was not upheld.
+Of the sixteen complaints investigated solely in accordance with Stage 1 of the procedure, two (12.5%) were upheld.
+Of the two complaints that were investigated in accordance with both stages of the procedure, one (50.0%) was upheld.

 Customer satisfaction